Arvin-Mohammadi/Autonomous-Vehicle-2020/README.md

 ### WEB-SCRAPING:

-1. GOOGLE IMAGE: here's a little [script](https://github.com/ArthasMenethil-A/CARLA/blob/main/other%20code/web_scraper.py) i've coded for web-scraping, all you need to do is to run the following command:
+1. GOOGLE IMAGE: here's a little [script](https://github.com/ArthasMenethil-A/CARLA/blob/main/other%20code/web_scraper.py) i've coded for web-scraping, all you need to do is to download the script and run the following command in your cmd:
 ```
     python web_scraper.py
 ```